omkarcloud/google-maps-scraper/README.md

 - They buy easily, even from overseas sellers, if you show how your product/service makes their work easier or grows their business.
 At least 3x easier than selling to Asians, who tend to take their time before buying.

+### ❓ What is the Enrichment Section in App?

+The Enrichment API turns Google Maps business data into sales-ready contacts.

+You've got businesses from Google Maps.
+Now you need to actually reach them.
+That's where enrichment comes in:

+- **Email Verification & Social Links**
+  - Get emails and social profiles from websites.
+  - AI ranks the best email for sales outreach (not generic info@ addresses)
+  - Verify deliverability before you send.
+We use the best email verification API in the market.

+- **Phone Carrier Info**
+  - Know if it's a landline or mobile
+  - Get carrier name (Verizon, AT&T, etc.)
+  - Essential for calling—don't waste time on landlines

+- **Place Sales Summary**
+  - AI-generated business context from their Google Maps listing
+  - Tailored to YOUR product—tell us what you sell, we tell you how to pitch them
+  - Walk into calls knowing exactly what problems you can solve for them

+**Bottom line:** Same leads, same sales—but with enrichment, your conversion rate multiplies.
+That's more customers from the same effort.

+[Start enriching for free](https://www.omkar.cloud/tools/business-enrichment)—600 credits/month, high-quality data, just like this app you're using.

 ### ❓ Enough of theories.
 Give me real-world examples where I can use this tool to find customers?

 - **Web Developer** → Search "real estate agency" in "San Francisco", filter **50+ reviews, no website**.
 Offer "done in 7 days" website for **$1000 + $40/mo hosting**.